mario-guerra/mario-guerra.github.io/content/blog/2025-07-21-mlops-for-devs-not-data-scientists/index.md

 ## CI/CD for ML: Not Just for Web Apps 🚦

-How CI/CD Pipelines Work for ML 🚦

 You already know CI/CD for code.
-For ML, it’s the same idea, but you’re also testing data, models, and outputs—not just code.
+For ML, it’s the same idea, but you’re also testing data, models, and outputs, not just code.
 A solid ML pipeline might include:

 - **Data validation**: Catching bad or unexpected data before it breaks your model.
 - **Automated model testing**: Running tests on new models to check accuracy, fairness, and edge cases.
 - **Model registry**: Keeping track of which model version is running in production (so you can roll back if things go sideways).
 - **Automated deployment**: Shipping new models with the same confidence as a code deploy.

-If you’re using GitHub Actions, Azure Pipelines, or any CI/CD tool, you’re already halfway there—just add steps for your data and models.
+If you’re using GitHub Actions, Azure Pipelines, or any CI/CD tool, you’re already halfway there, just add steps for your data and models.

 Let's strip away the jargon.
 MLOps is about three simple things.